Home » Raising Alpacas » What to Know About Alpaca Shearing

 Here is what makes alpaca fiber so darn special and expensive:

-• It’s hypoallergenic, so people like me who are allergic to traditional wool, can wear it.
+• It’s hypoallergenic, so people who are allergic to traditional wool, can wear it.
+I am one of those people.
 Alpaca fiber doesn’t have the same lanolin, which is what I’m allergic to.
 I can wear sheep wool for three minutes before I start to develop a rash, yet I can easily wear alpaca clothing all winter long.

 • Alpaca fiber is super soft with a very high comfort factor, so it makes an excellent option for clothing.
-Our industry pays close attention to this measurement and the highest-ranked and priced alpacas will come with the highest marks for the comfort factor.
+From a softness standpoint, alpaca fiber is often compared to cashmere.
+Our industry pays close attention to fineness, comfort factor, and uniformity so we can produce the softest products possible.

 • Alpaca fiber naturally repels water.